alukosdev/ccsp/standards/aicpa-soc.md

 ---
 categories: [Auditing and Assurance Standards]
-icon: stop
 ---

 !!!danger
-This page has not yet been revised for 2022.
+This page is currently queued for revision.
 !!!

-# AICPA SOC
+# AICPA SOC*

 ## Acronyms, Abbreviations, and Initialisms